gradle/community/docs/events/hacktoberfest/README.md

 # Gradle in Hacktoberfest

-[Hacktoberfest](https://hacktoberfest.com/) is a month-long celebration of open-source projects, their maintainers, and the entire community of contributors.
+[Hacktoberfest](https://hacktoberfest.com/) is a month-long celebration of open-source projects, their maintainers, and the global community of contributors.
-Many component maintainers from the Gradle ecosystem, e.g. the [Gradle plugin for Jenkins](https://plugins.jenkins.io/gradle), already include their projects in Hacktoberfest.
+Many maintainers within the Gradle ecosystem, such as those behind the [Gradle plugin for Jenkins](https://plugins.jenkins.io/gradle), already include their projects in Hacktoberfest.

-In 2024, we plan to participate as an organization, and to offer nice special-edition swag to the key contributors.
+In 2024, we’re excited to join as an organization``` and will be offering special-edition swag to key contributors.

 ## Years